mblayman/mattlayman.com/content/blog/2019-09-18-python-alternative-docker.md

 {{< extlink "https://twitter.com/LorenCarvalho" "@LorenCarvalho" >}},
 author of Shiv,
 messaged me
-to tell me
+to say
-that Shiv will pass extra options to `pip`.
+that Shiv can pass its extra options to `pip`.
 That means you can skip the `pip` command above and replace the `pip` and `shiv` commands with this single Shiv command: